-A ray which makes a small angle (θ) to the optical axis of the system and lies close to the axis throughout the system.
+- A paraxial ray is a ray that establishes a small angle towards the optical axis of the system as well as remains close to it throughout the entire system.

 - The primary distinction between paraxial rays as well as principal axes seems to be the distance between themselves as well as the principal axis.

 - The closer the incident rays are parallel to the principal axis (paraxial), the more concurrent are the reflected rays as the focus is only meaningful if the incident rays are close to the principal axis (paraxial).

 Therefore, the paraxial rays are nothing but a set of incident rays on the mirrors which lie very close to the principal axis.